neo4j-drivers/neo4j-drivers.github.io/bolt/bolt-protocol-message-specification-3.md

 )
 ```

   - The `bookmarks` is a list of strings containg some kind of bookmark identification e.g `["neo4j-bookmark-transaction:1", "neo4j-bookmark-transaction:2"]`.
-Default if omitted: `[]`.
+Default: `[]`.
-  - The `tx_timeout` is an integer in that specifies a transaction timeout in ms. Default if omitted: server-side configured timeout.
+  - The `tx_timeout` is an integer in that specifies a transaction timeout in ms. Default: server-side configured timeout.
   - The `tx_metadata` is a dictionary that can contain some metadata information, mainly used for logging.
-Default if omitted: `null`.
+Default: `null`.
   - The `mode` specifies what kind of server the `RUN` message is targeting.
 For write access use `"w"` and for read access use `"r"`.
-Default if omitted: `"w"`.
+Default: `"w"`.

 **Detail Messages:**